chartjs/Chart.js/docs/docs/general/locale.md

 title: Locale
 ---

-For applications where the numbers of ticks on scales must be formatted accordingly with the language sensitive number formatting( leveraging on [INTL NumberFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat), you can enable this kind of formatting setting `locale` option.
+For applications where the numbers of ticks on scales must be formatted accordingly with a language sensitive number formatting, you can enable this kind of formatting setting `locale` option.

 The locale is a string that is a [Unicode BCP 47 locale identifier](https://www.unicode.org/reports/tr35/tr35.html#BCP_47_Conformance).